 How are ETFs different from mutual funds?

 For a novice investor, it can be difficult to tell the difference between an ETF and a mutual fund.
-Both types of funds invest in a basket of assets, providing easy diversification, but there are a few key differences:
+Both types of funds invest in a basket of assets, providing easy diversification, but they also have a few key differences:

 - Passive vs active.
 ETFs were traditionally passively managed, while mutual funds are known for being actively managed.
 However, there are also actively managed ETFs and passively managed mutual funds available.

-- How funds are traded.
+- How they’re traded.
 Buy and sell ETFs on exchanges just like stocks, but mutual funds can only be traded at the end of the trading day.
 ETFs can also be purchased through a wider range of brokers than mutual funds.

 - Initial investment.
 If you choose a broker that offers fractional shares, you can invest in an ETF for as little as $1.
 However, mutual funds come with set minimums that could be $1,000 to $3,000.

-- Taxation.
+- How they’re taxed.
 ETFs are generally more tax-efficient than mutual funds, with the latter usually likely to have higher capital gains taxes.